 - The bivalents are randomly distributed after further condensation

-- Paired chromosomes separate completely
+- The paired chromosomes separate completely

 - Terminalisation of chiasmata is almost concluded